fabric8io/fabric8/examples/secure-soap/README.md

 ## Running the Example
 To run the example:

-1. Start Fuse ESB Enterprise 7 by running `bin/fuseesb` (on Linux) or `bin\fuseesb.bat` (on Windows).
+1. Start JBoss Fuse 6 by running `bin/fuseesb` (on Linux) or `bin\fuseesb.bat` (on Windows).
-2. In the Fuse ESB console, enter the following command: osgi:install -s fab:mvn:org.fusesource.examples/secure-soap/${project.version}
+2. In the JBoss Fuse console, enter the following command: osgi:install -s fab:mvn:org.fusesource.examples/secure-soap/${project.version}
-3. Verify etc/users.properties from the Fuse ESB installation contains the following 'admin' user configured: admin=admin
+3. Verify etc/users.properties from the JBoss Fuse installation contains the following 'admin' user configured: admin=admin

 There are several ways you can interact with the running Web services: